 How to Plant:

 Sow seeds in the garden, 1/2 inch deep, as soon as you can work the soil.
-Plant weekly to spread harvest throughout the growing season.
+Plant weekly to spread harvest throughout the planting season.
 Space rows 8-18 inches apart, planting eight to ten seeds per foot.
 Thin to one plant every 2 inches.

 Pull radishes when they are of usable size (usually when they reach up to 1 inch in diameter) and relatively young.
 Check often, as radishes can turn from tasty to terrible (pithy and spongy) in a short period of time.
 Spring radishes mature in 3-5 weeks.
 Winter types mature in 55-60 days.

 Insects and Diseases: